PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 - DRG (requires special logic - see Note 1 below)
 - Tobacco Information (see Note 4)

 Use the following table to populate observation_concept_ids for the observations listed above.
-The vocabulary column is used to highlight non-standard codes from vocabulary_id='Observation Type' and vocabulary_id='PCORNet' and one newly added standard concept from vocabulary_id='SNOMED'.
+The vocabulary id 'PCORNet' contains concept specific to PCORNet requirements and standards.

-**Table 1: Observation concept IDs for PCORnet concepts.
-The vocabulary id 'PCORNet' contains concept specific to PCORNet requirements and standards.**
+**Table 1: Valid Observation concept IDs and Value as concept IDs for PEDSNet v2.4.**

 Concept Name | Observation concept ID | Vocab ID | Value as concept ID | Concept description | Vocab ID| PCORNet Mapping
  --- | --- | --- | --- | --- | ---| ---